LinneaHuynh291234/Financial-Crime-Detection-During-Trade-Wars-2025/README.md

 ### 🧾 Project Overview

-This project is a **Proof of Concept (PoC)** for detecting potential financial crime in corporate banking transactions.
-It demonstrates my interest and capabilities in financial crime detection using synthetic Nordic transaction data and machine learning.
+This project is a **Proof of Concept (PoC)** aimed at detecting potential financial crime in corporate banking transactions.
+It reflects my growing interest in financial crime prevention, particularly in the context of evolving geopolitical risks.

 ### 🕒 Simulation Context